wdorsey/dotVFile/vfile-ui/README.md

 In the vfile-ui directory (same directory as this file), do the following:

-- Create a file named env.local.
+- Create a file named `env.local`.
 This will hold the path to the vfile database you want to browse.
   - The UI does not currently support choosing a file.
 There are several reasons for this, tl;dr: it would have to be entered manually, so might as well just save it in a config file.
 - Add the following line to the file.
 Replace the value with the path to the vfile database you want to browse.